-For a big Italian night in, add a side of garlic bread.
+For a big Italian night in, add a side of proper Italian focaccia or garlic bread.
 Or if you want to go all the way, upgrade to Cheesy Garlic Bread and finish with a classic Tiramisu.
 And don’t forget to invite me over for dinner! 😉 – Nagi x

 Watch how to make it

 - 800g / 1.6 lb eggplant , cut into 2.5cm/1" cubes (2 medium/large ones)

 - 1/2 tsp each salt and pepper

 - 2 garlic cloves , finely minced